mushan-guan/cellLink/README.md

 # Suppose you have two Seurat objects that contain common target cells and have undergone dimensional reduction. (e.g., seurat.obj1 and seurat.obj2)
 ```
 Step 2: Map Cells Between Dimensionality Reductions
 Use the BatchLinkPlot function to map cells between the two Seurat objects.
-Customize the color palette, cluster order, and output format as needed.
+Customize the color palette, cell4link levels order, and output format as needed.
 ```r
 # choose cells for plot
 seurat.obj1@meta.data$cell4link = seurat.obj1@meta.data$cluster